 If you’re well established as a textbook supplements writer, then contact all the editors you’ve ever worked for and ask if they have any current projects.
-If you’re new to the game, consider buying my Writing College Textbook Supplements: The Definitive Guide to Winning High-Paying Assignments in the College Textbook Publishing Market.
+If you’re new to the game, consider buying my Writing College Textbook Supplements: Developing Test Questions, Quiz Questions, Instructor Manuals, Lecture Outlines, and Other Curriculum Components.
 I cover in detail how to find editors and convince them to hire you.

 Still Aren’t Specializing?

 Haven’t found your best niches yet?
 See my Find Your Freelance Writing Niches: Make More Money for Less Work.

 What are the seasons of your specialties?
 How do you respond to them?